-For the first few years of their lives you’ve become attuned to every single nuance of your baby’s cries.
-You know which cry means they’re hungry, which means they need to be changed and which means they are in pain or uncomfortable.
+For the first few years of your baby's life, you’ve become attuned to every single nuance of his or her cries.
+You know which cry means they’re hungry, which means they need to be changed, and which means they are in pain or uncomfortable.
 As they move into toddler age, you may notice your baby starting to babble in a language that may be completely foreign to you, but perfectly eloquent in his own head.
 Truth be told, babies are usually ready to communicate by methods other than crying way before they’ve actually learned the words to do so.
 How else do you explain a pacifier being referred to a binky?

 As they explore the world around them, babies have the talents of their prehistoric ancestors to assign names to the things around them.
 Then it’s up to you to go from figuring out their cries to figuring out what the heck a ‘baba’ and ‘mow mow’ is.
-In case your curious ‘baba’ is another word for pacifier and ‘mow mow’ is a cat because cats ‘meow’.
+In case your curious, ‘baba’ is another word for a pacifier, and ‘mow mow’ is a cat because cats ‘meow’.
 See?
 Your baby will most likely name something after its function as that’s the easiest way for him to remember what it is.
-Of course this won’t help you much when you’re trying to explain to you child why a chair is called a chair and not a ‘sit’.
+Of course, this won’t help you much when you’re trying to explain to your child why a chair is called a chair and not a ‘sit’.

 When you notice them beginning to make up words to reference things around them, it’s time to step in and start teaching them the right words for things.

 The good news is there are literally dozens of ways you could help improve your child’s vocabulary.
 For the purposes of this article, we’ll look at seven of them.